johannschopplich/nuxt-api-party/README.md

 ## Composables

 Customize your API's composable names with the `name` in your Nuxt config module option.
-Given it is set to `json-placeholder`, the composables `$jsonPlaceholder` and `useJsonPlaceholderData` will be available globally.
+Given it is set to `jsonPlaceholder`, the composables `$jsonPlaceholder` and `useJsonPlaceholderData` will be available globally.

 > ℹ️ The headings of the following sections aren't available as-is.
 As an example, the module option `name` is set to `party`.